 Career Prospects for Biotechnology and Biomedical Students

-Biotechnology students can work at pharmaceutical companies, agricultural industries, environmental departments and aquaculture forestry
+Biotechnology students can work at pharmaceutical companies, agricultural industries, environmental departments and aquaculture forestry.

-Biomedical Engineering graduates work as biomedical or clinical engineers in hospitals and as application specialists in healthcare firms.
+Biomedical engineering graduates work as biomedical or clinical engineers in hospitals and as application specialists in healthcare firms.
 They can also do research work in the R&D units of healthcare organisations.

-Study Biotech Engineering and Biomed Engineering
+Study Biotech Engineering or Biomed Engineering